Intybyte/Cannons/FEATURES.md

 API Changes/New Events:
 --------------

+FireTask API:
+- You can add custom firing behaviour in CannonFireEvent by using addFireTaskCreator

 Exchange API:
 - You can define your own exchanges for cannons creation requirement, example at [CannonsEXP](https://github.com/Intybyte/CannonsEXP)